 Cosmetic Laser Training at National Laser Institute

-At National Laser Institute, we offer a cosmetic laser course for estheticians, total career changers, doctors, nurses and other medical professionals looking for continuing education in the medical aesthetics field.
-The best part: These courses can be completed in just one to two weeks!
+At National Laser Institute, we offer cosmetic laser courses that can be completed in just one to two weeks!

 Students who complete cosmetic laser training will learn a wide range of laser treatments, including laser hair removal, skin rejuvenation, wrinkle reduction and tattoo removal.

-The first half of the course is spent in the classroom learning from experienced and professional instructors.
-During the second portion of the course, students receive hands-on clinical training, working on scheduled patients in an educational setting.
+The first half of the course is spent in the classroom (didactic) learning from experienced and professional instructors.
+During the second portion of the course, students receive hands-on clinical training, working on scheduled patients in a medical spa setting.

-At the end of our laser training course, students are prepared to work with cosmetic lasers in settings that include medical spas, plastic surgeon’s office and other medical practices.
+At the end of our medical aesthetics courses, students feel comfortable and confident to work with cosmetic lasers in settings that include medical spas, plastic surgeon’s office and other medical practices.